ibexa/documentation-developer/docs/guide/repository.md

 Inside the `receive()` method of your Slot you can basically realize any kind of logic.
 However, it is recommended that you only dispatch the action to be triggered to a dedicated object.
 This allows you to trigger the same action from within multiple Slots and to re-use the implementation from a completely different context.

-Note that, due to the nature of Signal-Slot, the following requirements must be fulfilled by your Slot implementation:
+Note that, due to the nature of SignalSlot, the following requirements must be fulfilled by your Slot implementation:

 - A Slot must not return anything to the Signal issuer
 - A Slot must be aware that it is potentially executed delayed or even on a different server

 **Important**: A single Slot should not take care of processing more than one Signal.
-Instead, if you need to trigger same or similar actions as different Signals occur. you should encapsulate these actions into a dedicated class, of which your Slots receive an instance to trigger this action.
+Instead, if you need to trigger same or similar actions as different Signals occur.
+You should encapsulate these actions into a dedicated class, of which your Slots receive an instance to trigger this action.

 ### Example: Updating URL aliases

-Updating URL aliases is a typical process that can be realized through a Signal-Slot extension for different reasons:
+Updating URL aliases is a typical process that can be realized through a SignalSlot extension for different reasons:

 - The action must be triggered on basis of different events (e.g. content update, location move, etc.)
 - Direct implementation would involve complex dependencies between otherwise unrelated services